 This resulting stain is from the tannins found in these organic materials.

-Either way, you have to maintain your pool water chemistry.
+Either way, you must maintain your pool water chemistry.

-In order to do so, you have to carry out regular testing of your pool water so that you avoid swimming pool problems such as staining.
+To do so, you must carry out regular testing of your pool water so that you avoid swimming pool problems such as staining.
 Doing so will save you a lot of headaches and complaints from swimmers about having a swimming pool stain.